trisulnsm/dinodoc/trisuldocs/docs/ag/domain/domains.md

 ## Domain Certificate

-The domain is identified by a file called the “Domain Certificate” and an associated private key.
+The Domain is identified by a file called the “Domain Certificate” and an associated private key.
 The cert works as follows:

 1. contains the 2 Network Endpoints called “frontend” and “backend”